Cover photo by Basil Boer.

 Behaviour

-Hunts in flight as it courses up and down a chosen route along the stream, but more likely to be encountered some distance from water, hunting over open fynbos vegetation.
+The Gilded Presba hunts in sustained flight as it courses up and down a chosen route along the stream.
+However, the Gilded Presba is just as likely to be encountered some distance from water, hunting aerial insects over open fynbos vegetation.
 Adults spend relatively little time at the water.
 The flight is fast and direct.
-Hangs vertically from a branch or twig when perched and often rests fairly close to the ground.
+The Gilded Presba hangs vertically from a branch or twig when perched.
+It often perches fairly close to the ground and is most likely to be seen perched during the hottest part of the day.

-Starts flying earlier in the season than other Presbas.
-On the wing from late September to early December.
+The Gilded Presba starts flying earlier in the season than other Presbas.
+It is on the wing from late September to early December.
 See Phenology below.

 Status and Conservation

-This species is a rare and localised South African endemic.
+The Gilded Presba is a rare and localised South African endemic.
 It is listed as Vulnerable in the IUCN Red List of Threatened Species.
-The Gilded Presba is intolerant towards habitat degradation and only occurs at undisturbed sites.
+The Gilded Presba is intolerant of habitat degradation and only occurs at pristine, undisturbed sites.

 Distribution